Trinity Platform Release Notes – Version 4.8.0

 :ship: Deployment

-Deploy the updated Reels and Alpha charts from the Neutrinos Marketplace using the package names above.
+Deploy the updated Reels, Alpha, and Data Fabric charts from the Neutrinos Marketplace using the package names above.
 Kong Ingress Controller must be installed and configured in the target cluster before deploying these packages.

 :spouting_whale: Docker Images